Our handsome, California Utah needs a new guardian home.

 This way we have plenty of love and attention to give our precious breeder pups when they come for a visit or to have their babies.

-We are retiring the following dogs - Venus, George, Gia, Foxy, Sierra, Jolie and Danny.
+We have also retired the following dogs - Venus, George, Gia, Foxy, Sierra, and Jolie.
+We will be retiring Danny at the end of the month as well, this is her final litter.
 As a result, we will be holding back several pups from our current and upcoming litters to carry their lines forward.
 We will be placing these puppies into guardian homes around the Bay Area, and provided they pass all their health testing, they will be the next generation of California Labradoodles puppies!

 Scroll down to the bottom of this page to meet some of our pups living in guardian homes.

 Contact us if you are interested in this wonderful opportunity to care for one of our precious California Labradoodles babies!